-This is Primecoin High Performance, a Primecoin wallet with high-performance miner built-in.
+This is Primecoin High Performance, a Primecoin wallet with high-performance CPU miner built-in.
 Only solo mining is supported.
 For pooled mining, see beeeeer.org

 .
 The main Primecoin thread is here